bartroozendaal/fsarduino.com/_posts/2021-01-12-Second layer done.md

 This time I opted to get a bit lighter color.
 The previous one turned out to be a bit too dark to my tasting.
 I chose RAL1013, which should be something like [this color](https://rgb.to/ral/1013).

-Tomorrow, when all hsa dried up, I'll post some pictures.
+Tomorrow, when all has dried up, I'll post some pictures.